zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

 Most stock photos about workplace stress look like this.
-It's a person with a hand on their face surrounded by piles of paper.
+It's a person, wearing a suit, with a hand on their face, surrounded by piles of paper.

-Looking at stock photos of stressed people is depressing, so I'm making the executive decision to only have this one and to have baby animal pictures for the rest of the presentation.
+Looking at stock photos of stressed people is depressing, so I'm making the executive decision to only have this one and to have animal pictures for the rest of the presentation.

 ---
 class: img-caption